WonDerSoKo/GBDT_Binary_Classification/README.md

 # GBDT_Binary_Classification
 GBDT split by friedman_mse.

-it can be used for biominal classification.
+it can be used for binary classification.

+it works slow.

 Reference:https://github.com/zhaoxingfeng/GBDT/blob/master/gbdt.py